spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

     We have enabled the output uploading to our backend on 2023 August 21.
 This means that if you have a stack that produced an output before that date, you'll need to rerun it to make the output available for references.

 We upload outputs during the [Apply phase](../run/tracked.md#applying).
 If you stumble upon the error above, you'll need to make sure that the stack producing the output had a tracked run **with an Apply phase**.

+The same applies if you have imported outputs into your stack, they also require an Apply phase in Spacelift.
+Outputs imported into a stack are only uploaded to the backend during this phase to be available for use as shared outputs.
+Without this step, the outputs will not propagate correctly.

 You can simply do it by adding a dummy output to the stack and removing it afterwards: